 January Garden Tips

-Recent nighttime temperatures have been cold, many nights into freezing; continue to monitor weather forecasts for nighttime lows and protect frost-tender plants such as Bougainvillea, Hibiscus, Citrus, Tibuchina, etc. You can use an anti-desiccant such as Cloudcover, and when frost is actually predicted, cover the plants with sheets or lightweight blankets or burlap.
+Nightime temperatures may have been cold, possibly many nights into freezing; continue to monitor weather forecasts for nighttime lows and protect frost-tender plants such as Bougainvillea, Hibiscus, Citrus, Tibuchina, etc. You can use an anti-desiccant such as Cloudcover, and when frost is actually predicted, cover the plants with sheets or lightweight blankets or burlap.
 A strand of incandescent Christmas lights in a tree is often enough to protect the plant from frost, as well (and you get decoration!)
 This also might be a good time to yank the plant that can’t stand the cold and replace it with something more appropriate to your climate zone.

 - Clear Vegetation as Soon as Possible.
 Bird nesting season is March 1st to August 31st.
 It is important not to clear brush and trees during this period in order to protect our bird populations.
 University of California Master Gardeners of Sonoma County, the Sonoma Ecology Center and the Habitat Corridor Project have joined forces to produce an excellent and informative article on the nesting habits of some of our favorite native birds that might visit your property, and how to manage fire safety requirements while protecting the birds.